 - Type of shop: luxury British brand + multi-brand cosmetics

 - Price: ££ – ££££

 - Address: Regent St, Soho

 3. Fortnum & Mason

-The best port of call for souvenir hunters Fortnum & Mason is a mecca for tea, jam and British confectionery.
+The ideal port of call for souvenir hunters Fortnum & Mason is a mecca for tea, jam, and British confectionery.
 I have to confess to adoring this store.
 In my opinion, all visitors to London should call at a branch of Fortnum & Mason.
 This is a very up-market store so prices are high, but the quality is simply unbeatable.
 We just love the peach-flavored black tea.
 I can also highly recommend the chocolate chip cookies. 🙂

 - Type of shop: traditional products and gifts

 4. Absolute Vintage